anharmonic/anharmonic.github.io/thermal2-manual.md

 4. linewidth (gamma, HWHM)
 5. shifted frequency (if available in the file)
 This script is provided “as is”, using non-standard names for the output files can break it.
+### recompute-sma.m
+A simple octave/mathlab script that allow you to recompute the thermal conductivity in single mode approximation using the output from d3_tk.x (using store_lw=.true.) and d3_r2q.x (using calculation="extr").
+This script allow you to quickly combine different intrinsic/extrinsic scattering sources without repeating the entire calculation, to manually change parameter and to extract useful information, like the per-mod contribution to thermal transport.
+Please note that this is not a brainless script: some editing (i.e. at the very list the unit cell volume) and understanding of the physics is requires.

 ### diffd3.x
 Compare two D3 files, write on output the matrix elements and the maximum difference.
 Take as arguments either two file names (the first and second D3 matrix) or two directory names a file name, which will be opened in both directories.